Applicants and recipients of cash benefits can have up to $6,000 liquid resources.

 - Indian lands held jointly with a tribe; and

-- Property that you are trying to sell, intend to build a home on, or produces income consistent with it’s fair market value.
+- Property that you’re trying in good faith to sell, intend to build a home on, or that produces income consistent with its fair market value.

 - Real Property

-- Public rights of way, such as roads that run through the surrounding property and separate it from the home, won’t affect the exemption of the property.
+- Public rights of way, such as roads that run through the surrounding property and separate it from the home, don’t affect the exemption of the property.

 - Definition of a “good faith effort to sell” real property: